Elbphilharmonie Everything about the concert hall’s architecture and acoustics

 The Westin Hamburg / Panorama Suite

-On the east side of the Elbphilharmonie, 244 hotel rooms and suites, a restaurant, a bar, meeting rooms and a spa area invite guests to enjoy a longer stay at the Elbphilharmonie.
+In the east section of the Elbphilharmonie, 244 hotel rooms and suites, a restaurant, a bar, meeting rooms and a spa area invite guests to enjoy a longer stay at the Elbphilharmonie.

 Elbphilharmonie